artsy/artsy.github.io/_posts/2019-09-10-unbearable-lightness-of-refactoring.markdown

 ## Our learnings
 - Don't be afraid of refactors.
 They are natural and a healthy engineering tool / practice.
 - Ensure that refactor PR's only include refactor-related changes.
 It's often tempting to fix other things along the way, but those fixes can take place in follow-up PRs.
-- Don't only rely only on existing tests.
-Refactoring is great opportunity to review and verify your tests.
+- Don't rely only on existing tests.
+Refactoring is a great opportunity to review and verify your tests.
 Verify them and make sure they cover all scenarios.

 Curious about the PR?
 At Artsy we believe in [Open Source By Default](https://github.com/artsy/README/blob/master/culture/engineering-principles.md#open-source-by-default), so check out the code [here](https://github.com/artsy/exchange/pull/475/files).